Losses

 • squash (bool, optional) – Average last dimension, by default True

-• scalar_indices (tuple[int,...], optional) – Indices to subset the calculated scalar with, by default None
+• scaler_indices (tuple[int,...], optional) – Indices to subset the calculated scaler with, by default None

 Returns: